nish-jin/hack2023/README.md

 # hack2023
 Verizon 5G challenge - Hackathon 2023

-This project connects cars to the Mobile Edge Computing (MEC) Architecture using a 5G network.
-The simulated 5G network is a simplified representation of a network that connects to cars using a IP address (unique id).
-The cars can broadcast individual sensory data to the MEC, and the MEC can thus create a visual representation of the roadway.
-The MEC can then sort the relevant data and ping individual cars with relevant information about the roadway ahead.
+This project connects cars to a Mobile Edge Computing (MEC) system using a 5G network.
+Here, the 5G network is a simplified representation that connects cars using an IP address (here, a one digit unique id).
+Cars can broadcast sensor data to the MEC, which is then aggregated into a visual representation of the roadway.
+The MEC can then sort the relevant data and message individual cars with relevant information about the roadway ahead and behind.